austocratic/acc-tools/README.md

 ## Overview

 acc-tools is designed to capture and act on financial transactions.
-Most commonly the action taken is to generate record a transaction in the accounting platform
+Generally it records a transaction on the accounting platform

 ## Transaction flow